PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

 ### Simulate Failover
-Simulate a `us-east1` failure event by disabling BGP on the `us-east1-vmseries`.
-After failover, the dynamic routes using `us-east1-vmseries` as the next hop should coverge to use to use `us-west1-vmseries`.
+Simulate a failure within the `us-east1` region by disabling BGP on the `us-east1-vmseries`.

+After failover, the dynamic routes using `us-east1-vmseries` as willå coverge to use to use `us-west1-vmseries`.

 <img src="images/diagram_failover.png">